Zer0x1337/Minecraft-Server-Manager/README.md

  - Windows or Linux OS
 # Features
  - Option to run with/without ngrok
- - Easy server start with custom memory amount
+ - Easy server start with custom memory input
 # How to use
  - Setup a Minecraft server and accept eula.
  - In the server directory input "sudo python3 start.py" on linux, double click "start.py" to run on windows